nikoprabowo/etl_porto1/README.md

 # ETL Project: McDonald's Store Reviews
-This ETL project aims to process McDonald's Store Reviews data from Kaggle and store it in a MySQL-based data warehouse.
+This ETL project aims to process McDonald's Store Reviews data from Kaggle, transform it using Pentaho, and store it in a MySQL-based data warehouse.
 The data is then visualized using Metabase.

 ## Features
 1. **ETL Pipeline** using Pentaho Data Integration.